thussenthan/multiomic-ml-grn/docs/master_runbook.md

 - Clone the repository into `$HOME` or project scratch.
 - Install Conda or Mamba if not already available.
-- Create the environment: `conda env create -f environment.yml` (or `mamba env create ...`).
+- Create and activate a clean Python 3.10+ environment (Conda/Mamba optional).
-- Activate your conda environment and install the project in editable mode (`pip install -e .`) so local modifications are picked up.
+- Install dependencies and the project in editable mode: `pip install -r requirements.txt` then `pip install -e .`.
-- Optional: install dev tools (`pip install -r requirements-dev.txt`) and notebook tooling (`pip install -r requirements-notebook.txt`) if you plan to lint, test, or run notebooks locally.

 ### Stage 1 - Computer science perspective

-- Pinning to the provided environment file locks Python, CUDA, and ML library versions needed for GPU training and consistent serialization.
+- Pinning to the provided requirements file locks ML library versions needed for GPU training and consistent serialization; match Python/CUDA to your hardware.
 - Editable installs ensure CLI entry points and module imports resolve to the current working tree, simplifying iterative development.

 ### Stage 1 - Biology perspective